Labyrinthula: Morphology and anatomy

-Ectoplasmic Net
+Ectoplasmic net

 The defining characteristic of the genera Labyrinthula is the formation of an ectoplasmic net around the cells and embedding the whole colony.
-The ectoplasmic net is secreted and attached to the cell by specialized organelles called segenetosome or bothrosomes.
+The net is secreted and attached to the cell by specialized organelles called segenetosomes or bothrosomes.
 A bothrosome is an electron-opaque organelle, which prevents the leaking of the organelles into the net.
-The etymology of "bothrosome" and "sagenetosome" originated from bothros: hole and soma: body, as well as from sagena: net, genetes: ancestor and soma: body respectively.
+The etymology of bothrosome and sagenetosome originated from Greek bothros ('hole') and soma ('body'), as well as from sagena ('net'), genetes ('ancestor') and soma ('body') respectively.
 The net is composed of secreted ectoplasm and is delimited by a plasma membrane.
 It lacks a cell wall and contains no organelles.
-By forming long filaments, the ectoplasmic net allows the colony to attach to surfaces and it secretes digestive enzymes for absorptive nutrition.
+By forming long filaments, the net allows the colony to attach to surfaces and it secretes digestive enzymes for absorptive nutrition.
 These enzymes can be surface-bound or secreted into the medium to help the digestion of organic substances.
-Individual cells use the ectoplasmic net for movement by gliding inside it.
-They move in all directions, but they tend to go towards the periphery of the ectoplasmic net to enlarge the net and thus increase its surface area.
+Individual cells use the net for movement by gliding inside it.
+They move in all directions but tend to go towards the periphery of the net, to enlarge it and thus increase its surface area.

-Cell Wall
+Cell wall

 Despite the lack of cell wall of the ectoplasmic net, each individual cell is surrounded by a cell wall located close to the cell membrane and composed of a single layer of Golgi-derived circular scales, which overlap over a few nanometers, but do not fuse.
 The main components of the cell wall are fucose or galactose-derived substances.

-Life Cycle
+Life cycle

-The reproduction of Labyrinthula occurs by zoosporulation, no sexual reproductive cells or structures have been identified yet.
+The reproduction of Labyrinthula occurs by zoosporulation; no sexual reproductive cells or structures have been identified.
 First, vegetative cells aggregate inside the ectoplasmic net and form yellow to orange networks in different areas of the net.
 The cells in these aggregates are compressed together and the boundaries blur, which leads to a plasmodium-like appearance.
 The vegetative cells then round up and enlarge to form a presporangium.
-A presporangium is delimited by an envelope of scales, which build a rather thick membrane.
-The presporangium is further divided into sporangia, and in some species into a sori, until each of them contain eight zoospores.
+The presporangium is delimited by an envelope of scales, which form a rather thick membrane.
+The presporangium is further divided into sporangia, and in some species into a sorus, until each of them contains eight zoospores.
 The zoospores are released directly into the ectoplasmic net, where they swim away from the sporangium.

-The morphology of the zoospore is similar to a "standard" stramenopile cell.
+The morphology of the zoospore is similar to a typical stramenopile cell.
 Zoospores contain an eyespot and two flagella.
-Only the anterior flagellum is covered with mastigonemes and the posterior flagellum propels the cell through the ectoplasmic net.
+Only the anterior flagellum is covered with mastigonemes, while the posterior flagellum propels the cell through the ectoplasmic net.
 Both flagella are inserted laterally and medially.
 After about 24 hours, the zoospores lose their flagella and round up to finally differentiate into vegetative spindle cells.
 Vegetative cells stop gliding through the net in older cultures or under bad conditions.
 Only few of the older cells autolyze, but most of them round up.

 Vegetative cells multiply mostly by mitosis.
-Some features of their binary fission are the de novo synthesis of the bothrosome and the cytokinesis, that occurs by vesicle accumulation and fusion.
+Some features of their binary fission are the de novo synthesis of the bothrosome, and the cytokinesis that occurs by vesicle accumulation and fusion.